 An amendment which reduces the scope of the trade mark application as applied for e.g. removing a class or deleting some of the goods or services, may be allowed.

+All requests to amend a trade mark application/registration must be lodged through eServices.
 Some minor amendments may be able to be made over the phone.

 Amendments after registration